 - Manage and exceed customer expectations at every step of the customer journey.

-- Use individualized attention to drive loyalty (for example, by sending individual personalized offerings).
+- Use individualized attention to drive loyalty (for example, by selling personalized offerings).

 2. Mobile and digital rule